 An initial discussion might focus on the data set represented by the charts.
 How was the data collected?
 What sampling technique was involved?
 What was the size of the sample?

 To test if the charts come from the same data, students have decided to draw a scale on the bar chart (for example, 1mm represents two people), worked out a set of frequencies and drawn the pie chart accurately.
 The pie chart they end up with will be slightly different to the one in the prompt.
-However, each pie chart will be the same as the others in the class (or very similar), regardless of the scales that students have used.
-An important lesson to draw out at this point is that pie charts show the proportion of quantities, not the quantities themselves.

 The scatter graph introduces the concept of bivariate data and challenges students to compare its meaning with the two charts.
 Often, a class will argue that the graph is linked because of its similar shape to the bar chart.
-Students might interpret it as a time series with the line of best fit as a trend line (see box).
-The inquiry teacher could use the regulatory cards at this point to decide how to proceed.
-Students might ask the teacher to explain or provide resources so they themselves can inquire into the meaning and purpose of scatter diagrams.
+Students might interpret it as a time series with the line of best fit as a trend line.

 Grade 5/6 students at the Fred Varley Public School inquired into the prompt.
-Their teacher, Matthew Bernstein, describes the inquiry:
+Their teacher, Matthew Bernstein, describes the inquiry.

 Our student teacher, Jonathan Li, from the Faculty of Education at the University of Windsor, took a risk and used the prompt to create an open and engaging learning task for students using a Google Jamboard.
 The inquiry developed out of the need for students to be able to read and interpret data summarized in the form of graphs.
-Jonathan saw this need and felt that providing the students something that would be open to different interpretations would be an effective way of doing this.
-It was his first time conducting an inquiry in this way and he felt somewhat uncomfortable turning so much over to the students.
-As the students made observations, raised ideas and questions, and created key learnings, Jonathan quickly realized that when the students were left to read the graphs on their own they were able to demonstrate true insight and understanding.

 January 2021

-We launched our inquiry into data handling with the rich statistical diagrams prompt.
-It was a great lens into what students already knew and what they were curious about.
 At the start of the inquiry, I could already see some interesting inquiries taking shape.
 Students formulated plans, investigated, made conclusions and considered next steps as they initiated their own personal inquiries in graphs for the next few day.

 We spent five or six 50-minute blocks from exploring the prompt to reaching a conclusion.
 Engaging with partners and collating initial ideas took about one hour.
 The rest of the time students planned, conducted and finalised the inquiry.
 Students finished at different times, which gave them open opportunities for the next steps.